bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 And the reason is of course, well, in both cases, we want one signature that's really multiple parties collaborating and have a single key that...
 But there is actually a big difference in that in the `cross input aggregation` case, there are still multiple keys on chain.
 There is one for every output at least because the output has to say who is authorized to spend it and it would be the verifier that aggregates them together and then verifies it against a single signature that is provided.
-The difference is the `aggregation of the keys` done off-chain or on-chain And in the case of `cross-input aggregation`, you can't do it off-chain because you don't know ahead of time which outputs are going to be spent together.
+The difference is the `aggregation of the keys` done off-chain or on-chain And in the case of `cross input aggregation`, you can't do it off-chain because you don't know ahead of time which outputs are going to be spent together.

 Speaker 2: 00:29:08